Skip to Content

 Here are a few additional ideas to spruce up your January newsletter:

 Monthly book club: National Storytelling Week begins January 30 and runs through February 6.
 Include a monthly book recommendation in your employee newsletter to engage your team and foster conversations!
-Here is a guide on how to run a company book club by Self-Publishing School.
+Here’;s a guide on how to run a company book club by Self-Publishing School.

 Motivational note from the CEO: Having a section in your employee newsletter that expresses appreciation to your employees goes a long way!
 Starting off the new year with a message of gratitude can help motivate employees and establish a healthy company culture.
 (You could even make it a weekly update from the CEO!
 Here’s a template to help you get started.)